nutansonale/LDAP_Token_SpringBoot/README.md

-An APP that has basic code for LDAP and Token integration for an web application
+An APP that has basic code for LDAP and Token auth integration for an web application